lit/lit-element/docs/_guide/templates.md

 <div class="alert alert-info">

-**Using decorators.** Decorators are a proposed JavaScript feature, so you’ll need to use a compiler like Babel or the TypeScript compiler to use decorators.
+**Using decorators.** Decorators are a proposed JavaScript feature, so you’ll need to use a compiler like Babel or TypeScript to use decorators.
 See [Using decorators](decorators) for details.

 </div>